-As denoted by the Commercial Build Plan, the team will be acquiring parts from Texas Instruments, Precision Microdrives, Sparkfun, Wurth Elektroniks, Digikey, Mouser, RC Planet, Tossen Robitics, Tower Pro, Amazon.com, and The Electrode Store.
-The PCB will be serviced and printed by OSH Park.
-The mechanical side of creating the housing for the electronics will be performed by Limbitless Solutions, who will then integrate the housing with the team's design upon completion.
-Being under the University Program with Texas Instruments, the team has several contacts at the company.
+As denoted by the Commercial Build Plan, the team acquired parts from Texas Instruments, Precision Microdrives, Sparkfun, Wurth Elektroniks, Digikey, Mouser, RC Planet, Tossen Robitics, Tower Pro, Amazon.com, and The Electrode Store.
+The PCB was serviced and printed by OSH Park.
+The mechanical side of creating the housing for the electronics was performed by Limbitless Solutions, who will then integrate the housing with the team's design upon completion.
+Being under the University Program with Texas Instruments, the team had several contacts at the company.
 These contacts have been in touch with the team throughout the course of the project, and recommended parts based on the requirements of the design and provided evaluation boards for prototyping when needed.